thanhdatvo/tauri-ripple-template/README.md

 # How to start

-Step 1: Clone the repository
+Step 1: clone the repository

 Step 2: run this command to install dependencies: